hdrhbbu1/www/content/articles/2017/09/talking-points-to-oppose-graham-cassidy/index.md

 For the time being, based on a report from the Center on Budget and Policy Priorities (CBPP), [this is what we know:][cbpp-report]

-**Cassidy-Graham would eliminate funding for ACA marketplace subsidies and the associated Medicaid expansion, replacing both with a federal block grant.** Based on this [2005 report][bg-report] published in [Milbank Quarterly][mb-quarterly], a medical journal, it is a virtual impossibility for Medicaid to maintain existing coverage under a block grant structure.
+**Cassidy-Graham would eliminate funding for ACA marketplace subsidies and the associated Medicaid expansion, replacing both with a federal block grant.** Based on this [2005 report][bg-report] published in [Milbank Quarterly][mb-quarterly], a multidisciplinary journal focusing on population health and health policy, it is a virtual impossibility for Medicaid to maintain existing coverage under a block grant structure.
 It would also cut per-beneficiary services  to Medicare recipients by modifying the state-federal funding relationship.

 Consider also that federal funding for these programs would completely disappear in 2026, leaving a massive financial gulf for states to fill.